SFDigitalServices/design-system/docs/components/fields-and-forms.md

 The status message contains text describing the field's error or success status.

-The string should be pertinent to the specific text field and not a status message related to the entirety of the form section.
+The text should describe the status of an individual field and not the larger form section.

 An example would be communicating that the user placed text characters in a date field vs. an automatic lookup that relied on multiple fields and failed to find a result.